concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### Components > Stateless Functional Components

 - SFCs are the simplest way to declare components.
-- They are basic javascript functions that take props and return jsx.
+- They are basic JavaScript functions that take props and return jsx.

 ---